storybookjs/frontpage/README.md

 ### 💫 Deploys by [Netlify](https://netlify.com)

-Master and branches are automatically deployed by Netlify every commit.
+Main and branches are automatically deployed by Netlify every commit.

 ### 🖼 Visual testing by [Chromatic](https://www.chromatic.com/library?appId=5be26744d2f6250024a9117d)